emedema/fallr/README.md

 # fallr
 A blogging website for falling into deep holes.
+Built with MySQL, Cassandra, PHP and JavaScript.

 ## Setup